-PROF. QASIM JAN FIAS (PAKISTAN) AN EXPERT IN IAP WORKING GROUP the Statement that responds to all the points raised concerning the version that was sent out to IAP member academies for endorsement.
+PROF. QASIM JAN FIAS (PAKISTAN) AN EXPERT IN IAP WORKING GROUP

-Upon the nomination of Prof. Abdullah Al Musa, DG, IAS, Prof. Qasim Jan FIAS, Pakistan was invited to serve on the Working Group tasked with developing a statement on Urbanization in Low and Middle-Income Countries and develop a revised version of
+Upon the nomination of Prof. Abdullah Al Musa, DG, IAS, Prof. Qasim Jan FIAS, Pakistan was invited to serve on the Working Group tasked with developing a statement on Urbanization in Low and Middle-Income